suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 # Build a new app

-For this full stack application we'll be using the last of the SDG `dotnet` templates, `sdg-react`.
+For this full-stack application, we'll be using the last of the SDG `dotnet` templates, `sdg-react`.
 This app includes:

 - [API Server](/lessons/cs-api-servers)